-Electives are structured into curriculum to allow residents to:
+Electives are structured into the curriculum to allow residents to:

 - Pursue areas of interest